 The Georgia Department of Community Affairs, as the responsible entity referred to in 24 C.F.R. § 58.43, Environmental Review Procedures for Entities Assuming HUD Responsibilities, is responsible for undertaking environmental reviews for proposed HOME projects.
 In this capacity, DCA must ensure that the environmental review process is satisfied before certain HUD funds are committed to specific projects.
-When initial awards of HOME funds are announced, DCA will publish notices of its intent to allocate HOME funds in local newspapers in the proposed projects' areas.
-After comments, if any, have been received, HUD will review the comments to determine if there has been a finding.
-Once that process is complete and there has been no finding, DCA will seek HUD's approval of its commitment of HOME funds to the proposed project.
-In order to ensure that the environmental review process is not challenged, or to avoid noncompliance with HUD's environmental procedures.
-Owners and/or Developer of proposed projects must, once applications are submitted, refrain from undertaking activities that could have an adverse environmental impact prior to the receipt of an environmental clearance letter from DCA removing the stipulated conditions.
+When initial awards of HOME funds are announced, and DCA has completed all required NEPA documentation, DCA will publish notices of its intent to allocate HOME funds in local newspapers in the proposed projects' areas.
+After a 15 day comment period, if any, have been received, HUD will review the comments to determine if there has been a finding.
+After the comment period and if there are no findings, DCA will seek HUD's approval of its commitment of HOME funds to the proposed project.
+In order to ensure that the environmental review process is not challenged, or to avoid noncompliance with HUD's environmental procedures, Owners and/or Developer of proposed projects must, once applications are submitted, refrain from undertaking activities that could have an adverse environmental impact prior to the receipt of an environmental clearance letter from DCA removing the stipulated conditions.
 Such activities include acquiring, rehabilitating, converting, leasing, repairing, or constructing property.
 As a result, an Applicant cannot commit or expend HUD or non-federal funds until the environmental review process has been completed and the Owner and/or Developer has received a clearance letter from DCA permitting project activities.
 For detailed procedures for complying with this requirement and completing the HOME HUD Questionnaire, please see the HOME HUD Environmental Guidance.